Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Diversify your offerings.

-Netflix now has more than 100 mobile games and is making them available on computers and internet-connected TVs.
+Netflix has steadily expanded beyond streaming video, building a library of more than 100 mobile games that are available across phones, computers, and internet-connected TVs.
 This includes tried-and-tested favorites like “Grand Theft Auto” and some inspired by its own shows, such as “Squid Game” and “The Queen’s Gambit.”
 Meanwhile, Netflix’s recent expansion into live sports, including NFL games and boxing matches, represents a strategic move to capture real-time engagement.
 The Jake Paul vs. Mike Tyson fight in 2024 became the most-streamed sporting event ever, demonstrating the potential of live content to drive subscriber growth and engagement.

 Netflix’s efforts show how you can build on existing success by expanding into related product lines that complement your core offerings.
 And, thanks to a combination of all of these measures, Netflix has turned itself around.
 If it continues innovating and disrupting the status quo, the brand will remain a leader in the marketplace.